svene/dt_java/README.md

 * gradle :client:run

 Not that the client and the server communication messages now appear in the client respectively server terminal.

+To continue have a look at the Open Dolphin tutorial of [DolphinJumpStart](https://github.com/canoo/DolphinJumpStart)

 (soon gdt templates for the gradle wrapper will be available so that a gradle installation will not be necessary anymore)